VAM: A Naismith’s rule for cyclists

 So for example, climbing at 1000m/h on an ascent with an average gradient of 8% equates to climbing at 950m/h on an ascent with an average gradient of 9%.
 Personally, I’d be happy to be capable of climbing any gradient at either of those speeds.

 If you do most of your cycling in the rolling English shires, I think you can safely ignore VAM.
 But if you live in the hills like I do, or if you are planning to go touring in the Alps, it could help you estimating ride times with more accuracy.
 To get a rough value for your own VAM, first assess your average speed on the flat and then record your times on a number of measured climbs and see what VAM value best fits.
-Having done that for some of the hilly rides here on the Isle of Harris where I live, I am now using 25kph plus 750m/h to estimate times for day rides when I’m not carrying any luggage.
+Having done that for some of the hilly rides on the Isle of Harris, I would use 25kph plus 750m/h to estimate times for day rides when I’m not carrying any luggage.
 But once I get out touring again with a heavier load, I’m going to use 18kph plus 400m/h and see whether that works for me as a rule of thumb.

 If you have a different way of planning your cycling days, please use the comment box below to share it with other readers!